 WAIKATO BUSINESS PULSE: UPDATES FROM YOUR MPS

 Stay in the know with Waikato Business Pulse, a monthly communications piece featuring insights from one or more Waikato MPs.
-Each update will be included This platform from time to time will also give you a chance to share your thoughts through surveys and polls, ensuring your voice is heard on issues that matter to our business community.
-Keep connected, stay informed, and make your impact!
+This platform, from time to time, will also give you a chance to share your thoughts through surveys and polls, ensuring your voice is heard on issues that matter to our business community.

 October 2024

 Hon.
-Andrew Bayley
+Andrew Bayly

 Supporting Waikato manufacturers